Quantum-forge/Void/README.md

 # Void
-A smart text editor and IDE
+A smart text editor and IDE built in rust for rust